stefanpartheym/archlinux-ipu6-webcam/README.md

   -S icamerasrc-git
 ```

+You may also need to delete gstreamer's cache in your `.cache` directory.

 ### Remove the warnings from an AUR helper

 Some AUR helpers will warn you of some packages installed by `install.sh` not being in the Arch User Repository.
 There is usually a way to prevent these messages from showing up using the configuration file of the helper.